 - a.
 Upon determining that an applicant is qualified for licensure under this act, the administrator shall issue a license for each location where the licensee may conduct debt adjustment activities on behalf of debtors residing in New Jersey. - b.
-The administrator may deny licensure if: - (1) the application contains information that is materially erroneous or incomplete; - (2) an officer, director, or owner of the applicant has been convicted of a crime, or suffered a civil judgment, involving dishonesty or the violation of state or federal securities laws: - (3) the applicant or any of its officers, directors, or owners has defaulted in the payment of money collected for others; or - (4) the administrator finds that the financial responsibility, experience, character, or general fitness of the applicant or its owners, directors, employees, or agents does not warrant belief that the business will be operated in compliance with this act. - c.
+The administrator may deny licensure if: - (1) the application contains information that is materially erroneous or incomplete; - (2) an officer, director, or owner of the applicant has been convicted of a crime, or suffered a civil judgment, involving dishonesty or the violation of state or federal securities laws; - (3) the applicant or any of its officers, directors, or owners has defaulted in the payment of money collected for others; or - (4) the administrator finds that the financial responsibility, experience, character, or general fitness of the applicant or its owners, directors, employees, or agents does not warrant belief that the business will be operated in compliance with this act. - c.
 The administrator shall deny a license if, with respect to an applicant that is organized as a not-for-profit entity or has obtained tax-exempt status under the Internal Revenue Code, 26 U.S.C.
-Section 501, the applicant's board of directors is not independent of the applicant's employees and agents. - d.
-Subject to adjustment of the dollar amount pursuant to Section 21f., a board of directors is not independent for purposes of subsection c. of this section if more than one-fourth of its members: - (1) are affiliates of the applicant; or - (2) after the date 10 years before first becoming a director of the applicant, were employed by or directors of a person that received from the applicant more than \$25,000 in either the current year or the preceding year. - e.
+Section 501, as amended, the applicant's board of directors is not independent of the applicant's employees and agents. - d.
+Subject to adjustment of the dollar amount pursuant to Section 21f., a board of directors is not independent for purposes of subsection c. of this section if more than one-fourth of its members: - (1) are affiliates of the applicant; or

+- (2) after the date 10 years before first becoming a director of the applicant, were employed by or directors of a person that received from the applicant more than \$25,000 in either the current year or the preceding year. - e.
 An application for the renewal of a license shall be reviewed, and the license issued or denied, in the same manner as an initial application for a license.

-This is Section 9A of the UDMSA and Subsections 5a. and b., and 7a. of A1949.
+This is Section 9 of the UDMSA.
 The language of subsection a. of this section is taken from N.J.A.C.
 3:25-2.2b.
 Since the current law does not contain the 120-day review period within which the administrator is required to act, no such time limitation is contained in this draft.
-Subsection b.(4), found in the NCCUSL act, was added to the language in A1949 to provide additional discretion to the administrator to deny a license for reasons other than those specifically set forth.